-John Lewis broadband deals have a 12 month contract term.
-If you cancel before this is over you’ll face additional charges, so if it’s at all avoidable you are best off waiting until the end of the minimum term.
+John Lewis broadband deals have a 12-month contract term.
+You’ll face additional charges for cancellation within this period, so if possible you are best off waiting until the end of the minimum term.
 Contact John Lewis to find out how long is left on your current deal, and ask them to explain what it might cost to leave now.

 Find a new broadband deal